What is Sora 2: Complete Technical Guide (2025)

 Executive Summary

-Sora 2 represents OpenAI's second-generation text-to-video AI model, released September 30, 2025 with native synchronized audio generation capabilities.
+Sora AI (also referred to as Sora 2) represents OpenAI's second-generation text-to-video AI model, released September 30, 2025 with native synchronized audio generation capabilities.
 Based on our team's analysis of available documentation and testing experiences, Sora 2 demonstrates significant improvements in temporal consistency, physics understanding, and audio-visual synchronization compared to its predecessor.
 According to official specifications as of October 2025: ChatGPT Plus supports maximum 5s@720p or 10s@480p; ChatGPT Pro supports maximum 20s@1080p.
 Both tiers include native synchronized audio (dialogue, sound effects, environmental sounds).
 The model architecture appears to build on Sora 1's diffusion transformer approach operating on spacetime patches, though detailed technical specifications for Sora 2 remain unpublished.
 This guide provides factual analysis of capabilities, common misconceptions, and practical applications based on publicly available information.

 Technical Foundation